FlowFuse/flowfuse/docs/install/docker/README.md

 ### Building Containers

-To build the 2 required containers simply run `./build-containers.sh`.
+To build the 2 required containers run `./build-containers.sh`.

 This will build and tag both `flowforge/forge-docker` and `flowforge/node-red`